Skip to main content

 Cleerly cannot detect microvascular disease.
 The technology focuses on the larger epicardial coronary arteries.
 For patients with chest pain and normal large-vessel anatomy, microvascular dysfunction may need a stress MRI, PET myocardial perfusion imaging, or invasive testing.

 You should repeat a Cleerly CTA every 2 to 3 years if active soft plaque was found and we are tracking response to treatment.
-If the first scan is clean and your risk profile is unchanged, repeat in 5 to 7 years is often enough.
+If the first scan is clear and your risk profile is unchanged, repeat in 5 to 7 years is often enough.

 Fishtown Medicine prioritizes Cleerly over routine calcium scoring for high-risk or close-call patients because soft plaque is the actionable target.
-Calcium scoring still has a role as a low-cost, low-radiation triage test, especially in low-risk patients.
+Calcium scoring still has a role as a low-cost, low-radiation triage test, particularly in low-risk patients.
 We use both, in the right order, for the right patient.

 Related Intelligence